delpinoconsulting/packer-ami/README.md

 * Wget
 * EPEL Repo
 * Nginx
-* AWS Code Deploy Agent for US East-1 *(simpy change to your own AZ)
+* AWS Code Deploy Agent for US East-1 *(simply change to your own AZ)

 NOTE: Packer must be installed in your test system as well as have AWS access properly configured.